Bacterial cystitis: when to see a doctor

-Bacterial cystitis is one of the commonest urinary tract infections (UTI) in the UK – about 40% of women will experience it at some point in their life and it is responsible for 3 million GP consultations each year in the UK.
+Bacterial cystitis is one of the commonest urinary tract infections (UTI) in the UK – about 40% of women will experience it at some point in their life.
+Suspected UTIs are responsible for 3% of all GP consultations in England, which could be as many as 10.2 million GP consultations each year in the UK.

 For women who have previously experienced cystitis, recognise the symptoms and know how to control it, is there a need to see a doctor at all?
 What should you do if cystitis sachets aren’t working?
 Should cystitis antibiotics be made available over-the-counter without a prescription?
 And are there any circumstances in which you should definitely see a GP?